 V or V. O: Vegan Option

-Foru cafe, meaning “for you”, is a cafe with 4 different locations around Tokyo.
-They have almond milk as an alternative, and a latte will cost you ¥510.
+Foru cafe, meaning “for you”, is a cafe with 4 different locations around Tokyo, with soy milk as their alternative option.

 Independent Cafes with Milk Alternatives